 I love Narratively‘s human stories.
-I’ve read some of the best pieces of my life on here.
+Some of the best pieces I’ve ever read in my life are from there.

 I love introspection.

 That quote is courtesy of Dense Discovery.
-Every Tuesday, they send “a densely curated mix of practical and inspirational links at the intersection of tech, design, and culture”.
+Every Tuesday, they send “A densely curated mix of practical and inspirational links at the intersection of tech, design, and culture.”
 I love all those things!
-Here’s the second newsletter they sent out: “2 / An anti-fray charging cable and a weekly habit builder“ and here’s one, the beginning of which got me THINKING (once I got over the slap that privilege gave me) “42 / An anti-roll pen and tiny spreadsheets“.

 I love work.